homalg-project/CddInterface/README.md

 ## Simple installation (includes building the current cdd from source):

-For a simplyfied installation, try the following two commands in the main CddInterface directory
+For a simplified installation, try the following two commands in the main CddInterface directory

     ./install.sh <path-to-gaproot>